dshieble/dshieble.github.io/_posts/2020-01-30-learning-complexity.md

 One significant challenge with this objective is that we generally cannot compute or optimize this expectation directly.
 Instead, we need to use the dataset $$S$$ to estimate it.
 For example, we can use $$\frac{1}{n}\sum_{i=1}^{n} L(g(X_i), y_i)$$ as an estimate of $$E_{(X,y) \sim \mathcal{D}}[L(g(X), y)]$$.
 The quality of this estimate is dependent on a few factors:

 * The number of samples $$n$$
 * The choice of loss function $$L$$.
-In this blog post we will primarily stick to the zero-one and squared error losses defined above.
+In this blog post we will primarily stick to the zero-one and squared error losses defined above
 * The structure of the distribution $$\mathcal{D}$$
 * The expressiveness of the function space $$\mathcal{G}$$